-- the shareholder holds at least 10% of the equity and voting rights of the distributing company - the distributing company is listed on the JSE and from 1 March 2014 includes a dividend in specie. - the distributing company is a controlled foreign company (CFC) and the dividends do not exceed amounts deemed to be the resident shareholder's income under the CFC rules - foreign dividends declared by one company to another company resident in the same country.
+- the shareholder holds at least 10% of the equity and voting rights of the distributing company - the distributing company is listed on the JSE, including a dividend in specie from 1 March 2014 - the distributing company is a controlled foreign company (CFC) and the dividends do not exceed amounts deemed to be the resident shareholder's income under the CFC rules - foreign dividends declared by one company to another company resident in the same country.

-Any remaining taxable foreign dividend is subject to a formula whereby the maximum rate of taxation is 15% subject to a reduction in terms of a DTA.
+For years of assessment commencing on or after 1 March 2017, any remaining taxable foreign dividends are subject to a formula whereby the maximum rate of taxation is 20% (previously 15%) subject to a reduction in terms of a double taxation agreement.